Meeting with an unusual CCO: Trapdraper.

 “Casey Neistat.”
 (One of the most famous YouTuber in the world, 10,4M followers.)

 I don’t like ad agencies.
 I like kids with iPhones and 50k followers!”

 “Don Draper!
 I don’t know who’s the 2nd person, he used to be in advertising right ?
 I don’t know him…”

 Madison Avenue or Venice Beach?

 Will you share a colored photo one day?

-Jason is a black white photography master.
+Jason is a black and white photography master.
 Follow him here: @jasonmpeterson

 “Black and white is about pure emotion, it makes you feel something.
 Black and white focuses on the purity of emotions.”

 Are you shooting even at the Cannes Lions?

 “Yes, always!
 My camera is just right there.
 I shoot 24 hours a day.
 People often ask me “How do you find time to shoot photos” and it’s always during in between times.”